 7.3.3 A verbal report to the attendees during the next scheduled daily conference call pursuant to section 7.4 of this exhibit regarding Federal Operating Decisions or Prudent Operating Decisions that have a material impact on the operation of the Simulator Projects, BOS Complex, or Designated System Obligations.

-7.4 Beginning September 28, 2028, and on each Business Day thereafter, BPA shall initiate an informational conference call with «Customer Name» and the other Slice Customers promptly at 1240 PM Pacific Prevailing Time to discuss current and upcoming operating parameters and other related matters.
+7.4 Beginning September 28, 2028, and on each Business Day thereafter, BPA shall initiate an informational conference call with «Customer Name» and the other Slice Customers at a time established by the SOF to discuss current and upcoming operating parameters and other related matters.
 The time and frequency of the call may be changed upon the mutual agreement of BPA, «Customer Name», and the other Slice Operations Forum (SOF) members. «Customer Name» shall receive notice from BPA via e-mail at least three Business Days prior to any such change.

 8. 3-MONTH FORECAST OF SLICE OUTPUT